crowbot/bods-test/README.md

 ## How to use this locally

 1. Install the MoJ [Form Builder Editor Console](https://github.com/ministryofjustice/fb-editor-console-electron).
-At current this appears to be Mac-only.
+Currently this appears to be Mac-only.
 2. Open the Form Builder Editor Console app, and select “Add an existing form” from the navigation bar.
 3. Paste this repository’s URL into the text input: